San Francisco Acupuncture for Stress, Anxiety and Depression

 How can acupuncture possibly help anxiety?
 How can needles make me feel better?

-When I first opened my practice in 1998, one of my first patients was a young mother with anxiety attacks when driving, especially when crossing a bridges.
+When I first opened my practice in 1998, one of my first patients was a young mother with anxiety and panic attacks when driving, especially when crossing a bridges.
 Her heart would beat rapidly, she’d get sick to her stomach, and have to pull over once she was over the bridge, or exit if she was on the freeway.
 She was otherwise perfectly healthy and had no mood issues besides the anxiety attacks.
 She fit into a specific pattern in Chinese Medicine, and after a few treatments she was much, much better, the anxiety attacks went away.
 This and other cases fascinated me and that is when I got interested in acupuncture and the stress response and have been interested in the autonomic nervous system and acupuncture ever since.

 If you have anxiety, depression, or stress issues you are not the only one.
 Anxiety is one of the most common issues I treat in my practice.